xiongyu0523/azure-sphere-bootcamp/README.md

 - Learn how to configure WiFi network for Azure Sphere
 - Understand all the concepts in Over-The-Air deployment
-- Learn how to use Azure Sphere utiliy to deploy an Application Over-the-Air
+- Learn how to use Azure Sphere utility to deploy an application Over-the-Air

 ## Steps